Home โ€บ Interests โ€บ Adventure Travel

 4. Murmansk, Russia

 The city of Murmansk is located on the Kola Peninsula, in the northwest of Russia, near the border with Finland and Norway.
-Although it is in a polar circle, winter is not extremely cold, and the average temperature is around minus 10 degrees Celsius.
+Although it is in a polar circle, winter is not extremely cold, and the average temperature is around -10 degrees Celsius.

-You can reach Murmansk after a 2-hours flight from Moscow or St. Petersburg.
-Northern lights viewing season in Murmansk is from mid-September to mid-April.
+You can reach Murmansk after a 2-hour flight from Moscow or St. Petersburg.
+The Northern Lights viewing season in Murmansk typically runs from mid-September to mid-April.

-While hunting for the northern lights in Murmansk Region, you can explore Lenin nuclear icebreaker or go snowboarding and snow tubing in the nearby Khibiny mountains.
+While hunting for the Northern Lights in the Murmansk Region, you can explore the Lenin nuclear icebreaker or go snowboarding and snow tubing in the nearby Khibiny mountains.

 5. Orkney, Scotland